Ismail-Upal/apnacollege-1/README.md

 # apnacollege-1
-This is my first Git repos
+This is my first Git repository.
+Author -- Ismail Upal.